Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 6. Selling Online Courses

-The e-learning industry has seen massive growth, making it an ideal time to create and sell online courses.
+The e-learning industry has seen massive growth, making it an ideal time to [develop and sell online courses]({{< relref "how-to-create-online-courses" >}}).
 Platforms like Teachable, Udemy, and Kajabi enable content creators to monetize their knowledge by offering courses on virtually any topic.

 ### 7. Work with Taskrabbit